Tuba, Benguet: History

-Tuba was originally a barrio of the township of Baguio in the early 1900s under the American Occupation of the Philippines.
+Tuba was originally a barrio of the township of Baguio in the early 1900s under the American colonial period.

 It was separated from Baguio upon the latter's conversion into a chartered city on September 1, 1909, and became part of the township of Twin Peaks in Benguet.

 Twin Peaks was abolished as a township on December 11, 1911, with the issuance of Executive Order No. 77 by American Governor General William Cameron Forbes, creating the township of Tuba.

 On June 25, 1963, President Diosdado Macapagal issued Executive Order No. 42 and by operation of Section 2 of Republic Act No. 1515, the municipal District of Tuba was converted into a regular municipality.
+Its first mayor was Wakat Suello.

 Geography

-Tuba is at the south-western tip of both Benguet and the Central Cordillera Mountain Range.
+The Municipality of Tuba is at the south-western tip of both Benguet and the Central Cordillera Mountain Range.
 South of the municipality lies the province of Pangasinan and to the west lies the Ilocos rolling hills of the province of La Union.
 It is bordered on the north by Sablan and La Trinidad; east by Baguio and Itogon; and south by Sison and San Manuel.